-#54 Darrell Wallace Jr. (Mobile, AL) Toyota/Camping World/Good Sam
+#54 Darrell Wallace Jr. (Mobile, AL) Toyota/Kyle Busch Motorsports

-#77 German Quiroga (Mexico City, Mexico) Toyota/Otter Box/NET 10 Wireless
+#77 German Quiroga (Mexico City, Mexico) Toyota/NET 10 Wireless

-There have been 31 truck races held at Texas.
+There have been 32 truck races held at Texas.
 The series competed there once each season from 1997-98 and then twice each year since then.
 The second truck event at Texas this season is scheduled for Oct.
 31.

 Kenny Irwin Jr. won the inaugural truck race at Texas, the Pronto Auto Parts 400, on June 6, 1997.

 Brendan Gaughan won both truck races at Texas during the 2002 and '03 seasons.
 Gaughan became the first driver in the series to win four consecutive races at the same track.
-He is driving the No. 62 Chevrolet for Richard Childress Racing this year.
+He is now a full-time competitor in the Nationwide Series.

 Mike Skinner holds the record for most poles at Texas with five.